AIMS & OBJECTIVES

 It is the aim of the Computing Department to produce pupils who are comfortable working with a variety of programming languages and who are confident users of technology.

-ICT is studied in Year 5 with the introduction of Computing from Years 6 to 9.
+Computing is taught to pupil from Years 6 to 9.
 In Key Stage 4 there is the option of GCSE Computer Science.

 Key Stage 3 focuses on programming and the way computers work.
 Pupils will learn to make the computer do what they want it to do rather than doing what the computer will allow them to do.
 They will learn a variety of programming languages from graphic based languages such as Scratch to text based languages such as Python and they will see the different ways languages work.